Suppression of quantized heat flow by the dielectric response of a compressible strip at the quantum Hall edge: Model of QH edge

 \section{Model of QH edge}

 We consider a single chiral quantum Hall (QH) edge mode (right-moving plasmon) interacting with a disordered, compressible medium localized near the edge (``environment'') representing a compressible strip.
 The environment will be kept \emph{generic} in this section: we do not assume any specific microscopic Hamiltonian beyond linear response.
 Our goal is to (i) define a minimal Hamiltonian description with a finite–range edge to environment coupling compatible, and (ii) fix the expression for the energy current (heat flux) carried by the edge in the presence of the coupling.
 Microscopic forms (independent TLSs, etc.) will be specified later as particular realizations of the same linear response framework.
+Throughout this work we set $e=\hbar=1$, so that all velocities, energies, and couplings are expressed in natural units.

 We split the Hamiltonian

 and work in the interaction picture generated by $H_0$.
 All operators carry the $H_0$ induced time evolution, while the interaction $H_{\rm int}$ is treated perturbatively.
 The environment is a disordered, compressible strip with Hamiltonian $H_{\rm env}$.
 We only require that its operators admit well-defined equilibrium retarded correlators so that linear response applies.
 No further structure is needed at this stage.